DPGAlliance/dpg-resources/docs/eligibility/impact-breath.md

 - Broad applicability across many user groups, including non-technical users.
 - Indirect SDG impact, but the solution underpins or enables SDG-aligned ecosystems at scale.
 - Applicants must make a clear case for societal relevance — this quadrant is not self-evidently eligible and requires justification.

-> [!NOTE]
-> For solutions in this quadrant, reviewers should ask: *Does this tool, by virtue of its widespread adoption and open nature, meaningfully contribute to the conditions under which SDG outcomes are achieved — even if that contribution is indirect?* High-breadth solutions with only weak or speculative societal relevance should not qualify on breadth alone.

 **Typical Examples:**
 - Broadly adopted open platforms that support civic access, information equity, or open knowledge ecosystems.